The Commonplace

 0.14

 The methodological landscape of the evidence base is heterogeneous, consisting of cross-sectional surveys, case studies, quasi-experimental designs, and a limited number of longitudinal analyses.
-Other mixed high study design types (cross-sectional, case study, quasi-experimental, longitudinal)
+Other mixed study design types (cross-sectional, case study, quasi-experimental, longitudinal)

 n=145